jaketae/jaketae.github.io/_posts/2019-12-03-monte-carlo.md

     return np.mean(y)
 ```

 This is a very elementary function that simply generates a specified number of samples given `sample_num` within the domain `[start, end]`.
 These numbers are then plugged into the function `func`, after which an unweighted mean of these values are computed to approximate an integral.
-Let's test the accuracy of this crude Monte Carlo method by using our example of $\sin(x)$ computed earlier.
+Let's test the accuracy of this crude Monte Carlo method by using our example of $$\sin(x)$$ computed earlier.

 ```python